Why Do Cats Meow?

 Why Do Cat’s Meow?

 In general, cats meow for attention.
-They want to let you know they’re hungry, thirsty, bored, lonely, sick, want to play, or want cuddles.
+They want to let you know they’re hungry, thirsty, bored, lonely, sick, ready to play, or looking for cuddles.
 Cats don’t naturally meow at each other.
 Through domestication, they discovered that they can manipulate their owners into giving them what they want by meowing.

 Why Do Cats Meow As Kittens?